Toyota: Death from overwork

-On February 9, 2002, Kenichi Uchino, aged 30 years, a quality control manager, collapsed then died at work.
+On February 9, 2002, Kenichi Uchino, aged 30 years, a quality control manager, collapsed and died at work.
 On January 2, 2006, an unnamed chief engineer of the Camry Hybrid, aged 45 years, died from heart failure in his bed.

 Fines for environmental breaches

 In 2003, Toyota was fined $34 million for violating the United States Clean Air Act, as 2.2 million vehicles it sold had defective smog-control computers.

 In January 2021, Toyota was fined $180 million for delays in reporting emissions-related defects to the U.S. Environmental Protection Agency (EPA) between 2005 and 2015.
 The acting U.S. attorney said that the delays "likely led to delayed or avoided emissions-related recalls", although Toyota stated that despite the delays in reporting the issues to the EPA, it had notified customers and fixed the cars with the emissions defects.
 At the time, this was the biggest civil penalty ever levied for violating the EPA's emission reporting requirements.

+In 2025, heavy truck manufacturer Hino Motors plead guilty to charges of fraud in the US District Court in Detroit after admitting to falsifying emissions test data for over a decade and unlawfully selling heavy-duty diesel engines in the United States that did not meet emissions standards from 2010 to 2022.
+Hino was a wholly-owned subsidiary of Toyota Motor Group throughout this time period.
+The company was ordered to pay a total of $1.6 billion in fines.